consolibyte/quickbooks-php/README.md

 The package you've downloaded contains code and documentation for connecting various versions and editions of QuickBooks to PHP, allowing your PHP applications to do fancy things like:

 - Automatically send orders placed on your website to QuickBooks Online or QuickBooks for Windows
-- Charge credit cards using the QuickBooks Merchant Service
+- Charge credit cards using Intuit Payments / QuickBooks Merchant Services
-- Connect to Intuit Anywhere / the Intuit Partner Platform and the v3 APIs
+- Connect to QuickBooks v3 APIs via OAuth
 - Get access to QuickBooks reports
 - Pull information out of QuickBooks and display it online
 - Connect to all Microsoft Windows versions of QuickBooks
-- Connect to QuickBooks Online Edition
+- Connect to all QuickBooks Online versions
 - Authenticate via OAuth
 - etc. etc. etc.